Spring Conservation Sensation

 Each May, the Lower Platte North NRD hosts the Spring Conservation Sensation, an all-day natural resources festival for 5th and 6th graders.
 Students spend the day in hands-on educational activities focusing on water, wildlife, forestry, geography, and more.

 Schools in the NRD’s portions of Butler, Colfax, Dodge, Platte, and Saunders counties are eligible to attend.
 Registration information for the event is mailed in March each year; to be placed on the mailing list, contact us at email@example.com or 402.443.4675.

 Registrations are also accepted online.

-The Lower Platte North Natural Resources District (LPNNRD) offers a new educational topic monthly at the Lake Wanahoo Education Building.
-This series of events will be held on the first Thursday of every month.
+The Lower Platte North Natural Resources District (LPNNRD) offers a new educational topic monthly at the Clint Johannes Education Building at Lake Wanahoo.

 Upcoming events will feature topics of Nebraska birds, fish, prairie grasses and wildflowers.
 Activities will also be available for kids in attendance.
 The FREE event will offer coffee and donuts provided by the LPNNRD.

 Are you curious about a specific topic and wish to learn more?
 Email email@example.com or call 402-443-4675.

 The Lower Platte North NRD teams up with the Saunders County UNL Extension to offer the 4-H/NRD Outdoor Recreation Workshop in the spring.
 This hands-on educational day features activities focusing on outdoor recreation and survival skills for Saunders County 4-H members and non-members.